llvm/llvm-project/llvm/docs/LangRef.rst

 comparison is successful, and ``0`` otherwise.
 Inactive elements in the mask are set to ``0`` in the output.

-The second argument needs to be a fixed-length vector with the same element type as the first argument.

 Matrix Intrinsics
 -----------------